WeblateOrg/weblate/docs/devel/starting.rst

 translators and `ngettext()` which can handle plural types as defined for target language.

+As a widely spread tool, it has many wrappers which make it's usage really simple, instead of manual invoking of Gettext described below, you might want to try one of them, for example `intltool`_.

 The simple program in C using Gettext might look like following:

 .. code-block:: c